Little Red Riding Hood Craft!

 To make the head you need to glue the inside top of the loo roll and insert your pom pom.
 Just like you did for the Grandma!!

 Using pink fabric.
 You need to cut out a circle enough to go around the top of your pom pom ball.
-Using wool with a needle you will need to feed it though the fabric.
-When you put it on top of the pom pom ball, you can pull it tight around its head.
+Thread some wool through a needle and feed the needle though the fabric.
+Put it on top of the pom pom ball, and pull it tight around its head.
 Add some glue to make the hat stay in place:

 Next you will need to make the wolf some ears.
 I used orange card for this.
 Drawing out one ear first, and using that ear to draw out the other.
 Using a brown felt tip we drew around the ears.
 Glue the ears on the side of the hat: